 - Advanced: Filling a city with brightly coloured lights — or better yet, video screens and holograms — is sometimes used to make it look high-tech or intensively developed.
 Your average Cyberpunk city is often drenched in neon-esque lights (which stand out all the more if you've got typical cyberpunk weather and it always seems to be night-time).
 This use of neon may overlap with Tron Lines.

 - Dated: In direct contrast to the previous, certain styles of neon are sometimes used to set a work in the past.
 For example, neon is sometimes associated with the vibrant colours of the The '80s and the New Wave era.
 If all the neon is golden-orange (the colour made by real, original neon), it can help set the work in the era before other colours became commonplace.

 The neon city sometimes overlaps with City Noir, although those may be too grey to admit very much neon (and what there is will probably be showing Signs of Disrepair).
-See also Shining City (whose radiance is usually more metaphorical).
+See also Shining City (whose radiance is usually more metaphorical), Casino Park, and Cyberpunk with a Chance of Rain.
+Compare It's Always Mardi Gras in New Orleans, where the characters arrive at a big city at the one time of year with lots of bright flickering lights around.
 Some neon cities will consciously echo real-world cities known for their abundant bright signage, like Tokyo, Hong Kong, and Las Vegas.